Tangent128/sema/README.md

 `sema` is MIT-licensed, like Lua.

-For the full license read `COPYRIGHT`.
+For the full license read `COPYRIGHT.md`.